cloud-zhoubingye/DEMO_OJ/README.md

 ## Team and Contributions
 - **Yunfan Zhang**: Database design and backend development for CRUD operations.
 - **Liaotian Feng**: Development of the code evaluation engine and backend business logic implementation.
-- **Bingye Zhou**: Frontend development for user and admin interfaces.
+- **Peter Joe**: Frontend development for user and admin interfaces.